desk-framework/desk/docs/content/en/docs/topics/app-architecture/task-scheduling.md

 ## Overview {#overview}

-Task scheduling is a common requirement in many applications, whether to control or throttle a long series of callbacks, or to manage a group of parallel asynchronous tasks.
-Desk provides a simple way to manage lists of tasks, with the ability to start, pause, resume, and cancel tasks as needed, using the {@link AsyncTaskQueue} object.
+Task scheduling is a common requirement in many applications, whether to control or throttle a long series of callbacks, or to manage a group of asynchronous parallel tasks.
+Desk provides a simple way to manage such tasks, with the ability to start, pause, resume, and cancel tasks as needed, using the {@link AsyncTaskQueue} object.

 - {@link AsyncTaskQueue +}